-Based on above discussion, scheduling algorithm lsap-fair-sched is proposed and shown below.
+Based on above discussion, scheduling algorithm lsap-fairsched is proposed and shown below.
 The main difference than lsap-sched is how assignment costs are calculated.
 Lines 7-8 find the set of nodes with idle slots.
 Lines 10-12 find the set of tasks whose input data are stored on nodes with idle slots.
-So these tasks have the potential to gain data locality while all other tasks will lose data locality definitely for next scheduling.
+So these tasks have the potential to achieve data locality while all other tasks will lose data locality definitely for current scheduling.
 Lines 13-16 calculate sto of all groups.
 Lines 18-27 calculate task FC.
 Lines 29-33 calculate DLC.
-Line 35 adds FC matrix and DLC matrix to form the final cost matrix, which is expanded to a square matrix shown by line 36.
+Line 35 adds together matrices FC and DLC to form the final cost matrix, which is expanded to a square matrix shown in line 36.
 After that, a LSAP algorithm is used to find the optimal assignment which is filtered and returned.